kingsmo/bc-iot-gateway/README.md

 Journal
 --------------------

-You can find a journal documentation and background of this study in `here <http://j-ptiik.ub.ac.id/index.php/j-ptiik/article/view/6828>`_.
+You can find a journal documentation and background of this study in here: [Pengembangan Gateway untuk Menghubungkan Jaringan IoT (Internet Of Things) Dan Jaringan Blockchain](http://j-ptiik.ub.ac.id/index.php/j-ptiik/article/view/6828).